raijel/api-audio-streaming/README.md

 1. Type `npm i ` in root path to get all dependencies from package.json. you can also dockerize it using `docker compose up`

-2. Create a cluster in your [MongoDB Atlas](https://www.mongodb.com/atlas/database) project.

 3. Create an account in [Cloudinary](https://cloudinary.com/) service.

 4. Enviroments variables:

-    create a .env file in the root path and inside define 9 variables:
+    create a .env file in the root path and inside define these variables:

-        DOCKER_PORT = docker port backend server.
         LOCAL_PORT = local port backend server.
-        DATABASE_URL = your mongodb atlas connection string(remember replace your password user inside of this string) SECRET_KEY = secret key token for JWT middleware.
+        DATABASE_URL = PostgreSQL url
+        DISCORD_CLIENT_ID = from discord developer portal
+        DISCORD_CLIENT_SECRET = from discord developer portal
+        SECRET_KEY = from discord developer portal.
         CLOUD_NAME = from your cloudinary account.
         API_KEY = from your cloudinary account.
         API_SECRET = from your cloudinary account.
-        REDIS_HOST = db name
-        REDIS_DOCKER_PORT = redis port 6379 as default.
-        REDIS_LOCAL_PORT = redis local port
-        REDIS_PASSWORD = create a new one here

 5. Type `npm run dev` in root path or if you use docker, just run the container.

 note:
-endpoints were tested with [Thunder Client VSC](https://www.thunderclient.com/) extension tests done with jest and supertest
+I used [Thunder Client VSC](https://www.thunderclient.com/) extension as client.

 ## Find a bug?